sudo-von/mongo-experiments/README.md

 I decided to create a repository that would allow me to practice basic / advanced queries in MongoDB so i created a REST API in Golang to test the basic  query operations (Create, Read, Update, Delete).

 Due my limited time, the advanced queries won't be in the REST API as endpoints but feel free to collaborate in the case that you want to improve this.
-For now, if you want to found the advanced queries they will be in a separate file in the workbook folder since i will use them directly into the MongoDB console.
+For now, if you want to found the advanced queries they will be in a separate file in the <a href="https://github.com/sudo-von/mongo-experiments/tree/master/workbook" target="_blank">workbook folder</a> since i will use them directly into the MongoDB console.

 I used Docker to create containers for all these services so that anyone could run the project and collaborate.